-I have marriage on my mind today.
+I have a marriage secret that I’m dying to share.
 Not exactly sure why…maybe it’s because I am readily aware that many marriages are struggling.
-Or maybe it’s because the calendar has flipped to the month of February and romance is in the air.
+Or maybe it’s because the calendar has flipped to February and romance is in the air.

 Although marriage is ordained by God, it can be a bit challenging for you and I. Fewer and fewer people are committing to tie the knot.
 Demographic Intelligence projects that, by 2016, there will only be 6.7 weddings per 1,000 people, compared to 16.4 in 1946 or 10.8 in 1984.
 A lot of people have been burned.
 Several have become cynics.
 Even amongst faith-walking, Jesus-talking believers, marriages fail.
 Creating a successful and healthy marriage is certainly not an easy task.